 We did manage to get a few pictures of the naturally eroded caves as well as a group portrait.
-The cave provided an adequate protection from the rain.
+The cave provided adequate protection from the rain.
 A short respite from getting systematically soaked when it is 5 degrees Celsius outside.

-The local populace too, seemed to take issue with the weather.
+The local populace too seemed to take issue with the weather.

-At this point we had already reached our time limit for that stop. on our way back to the car we took one last gander at the rocky formations
+At this point, we had already reached our time limit for that stop. on our way back to the car we took one last gander at the rocky formations

 Little did we know our next stop would be a spontaneous one.
 Completely unplanned.

 Walking down towards its “bay” was not so simple.
 A sign quickly informed us that normally a helmet, rope, studded boots and a certified glacier guide are required.
 We just decided to peak our noses a bit closer, disregarding the notice that also mentioned the last accident in details.
-While we did hike a bit towards higher on the glacier, the unstable terrains and another sign mentioning quicksands put the last nail in the coffin of our adventuring spirit.
+While we did hike a bit towards higher on the glacier, the unstable terrain and another sign mentioning quicksands put the last nail in the coffin of our adventuring spirit.
 Seeing a group of travelers all geared up only two hundred meters away from us convinced us to walk back.

 We did get another awesome opportunity for a group shot tho!

 A last picture of floating icebergs and we were on our way.

 The landscape was so unfamiliar to me that while heading back to where we had parked the car felt a bit like walking on the moon.